Basic Law Enforcement Training (BLET)

 After successfully completing this program, students are eligible to take the written Comprehensive State Certification Examination, which is one of the requirements mandated by the North Carolina Administrative Code for employment as a police officer or deputy sheriff.

 The academy is a full-time program conducted over 17 weeks and consists of approximately 680 hours of training.
-Class sessions are Monday through Friday starting at 8 a.m. with the schedule varying depending upon the training topic of the day.
+Class sessions are Monday through Friday starting at 8 a.m. with the schedule varying depending on the training topic of the day.
 Occasional night training is mandated while enrolled in the daytime session.

 Upcoming sessions will begin on April 1, 2024, and Aug.
 1, 2024.